clumpytuna/comp-graph/README.md

 # Computational graph lib
 A tiny computational graph library.
-Imlpements a dynamically built DAG with simple operations such as Add, Mul, Pow, etc.
+Imlpements a dynamically built DAG with simple operations such as Add, Mul, Pow, etc. Caching feature is implemented, so only neccessary parts of a graph are reculculated.

 ### Example usage
 Below is an example showing possible supported operations: